lacymorrow/lacy-is/apps/auth-proxy/README.md

 - `AUTH_DISCORD_CLIENT_ID` - The Discord OAuth client ID
 - `AUTH_DISCORD_SECRET` - The Discord OAuth client secret
 - `AUTH_REDIRECT_PROXY_URL` - The URL of this proxy server (e.g. )
-- `NEXTAUTH_SECRET` - Your secret
+- `AUTH_SECRET` - Your secret

-Make sure the `NEXTAUTH_SECRET` and `AUTH_REDIRECT_PROXY_URL` match the values set for the main application's deployment for preview environments, and that you're using the same OAuth credentials for the proxy and the application's preview environment.
+Make sure the `AUTH_SECRET` and `AUTH_REDIRECT_PROXY_URL` match the values set for the main application's deployment for preview environments, and that you're using the same OAuth credentials for the proxy and the application's preview environment.
 `AUTH_REDIRECT_PROXY_URL` should only be set for the main application's preview environment.
 Do not set it for the production environment.
 The lines below shows what values should match eachother in both deployments.